 "SICMaN is the punk rock version of the Grateful Dead" --J. Slutman, GWAR / ManIsDoomed

 A genre bending rock band from Virginia Beach, VA.
 The name is weird, the sound is weirder.
 Heavy mellow music for the common man.
-With their ability to improvise and stretch out jams and mix it up with heavier rock tunes and spaced out folk, they can be summed up as a "punk rock version of the Grateful Dead".
+With their ability to improvise stretched out jams and mix it up with heavier rock tunes or spaced out folk, they keep the party going all night.

 With their musical roots ranging from blues to prog-rock, the band produces a surprisingly smooth mixture of progressive Post-punk/Psyche-folk/Rock tunes.

 "SICMaN Of Virginia - Stale As It Ever Was (Smelt Records)

 SICMaN of Virginia is a three man rock band from south eastern Virginia.
 They've been around in one variation or another since 2002, though they were pretty much studio-bound for the first seven years of their existence, not breaking cover until 2009 for dates with several high profile indie bands, including The Whigs and Company Of Thieves.
 "Stale As It Ever Was" is their third album.